CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 ### GDPR

 All logs, project configuration and migration reports are autodeleted after 30 days on inactivty in the self-hosted CloudM Migrate.
 This is done to ensure that personally indentifable meta data is not stored to as required under GDPR regulations.

+### Self Hosted Only Endpoints

+Several endpoints can only be used a source with the self-hosted install.